ansible/dispatcherd/README.md

 There are 2 ways to run the dispatcher service:

 - Importing and running (code snippet below)
-- A CLI entrypoint `dispatcher-standalone` for demo purposes
+- A CLI entrypoint `dispatcherd` for demo purposes

 ```python
 from dispatcher import run_service